cmmr/EsViritu/docs/data-directory.md

   - Per-assembly summary table.
   - Aggregates contig-level results at the assembly level.

+- `<SAMPLE>.tax_profile.tsv`
+  -Taxonomic profile table.
+  - Assigns taxonomy to records based on average nucleotide identity to reference
+  - See `--species-threshold` (default 0.90)
+  - See `--subspecies-threshold` (default 0.95)

 - `<SAMPLE>.virus_coverage_windows.tsv`
   - Coverage in fixed windows across each reference contig.
   - Useful for visualizing coverage profiles and drops/gaps.